-Instrument Offsets:
+Instrument Offsets

 The Tropical Mean has also been used to validate the 660 individual scanner position offsets for each measurement channel.
-These offsets were determined prior to launch and redetermined after launch with "pitch-up" data that scanned re was little change between the ground and space offsets.
+These offsets were determined prior to launch and re-determined after launch with "pitch-up" data that scanned space.
+There was little change between the ground and space offsets.
 In addition to determining the TM at nadir, the TM was determined at all 660 scan positions.
 These results showed: (1) there was no change in offsets from January 1998 to July 1998, and (2) there was no change in offsets between RAP and FAP.

-Instrument Gains:
+Instrument Gains

 The Tropical Mean has also been used to check the consistency between the shortwave, total, and window radiances.
 This test is frequently referred to as the "three channel intercomparison".
 Both the daytime and nighttime nadir TM were determined for longwave, and the Day-Night (DN) difference was determined.
 The nighttime TM was derived from the TOT, and the daytime TM was derived from the SW and TOT.
-The DN was also determined from the ERBS longwave channel which has no shortwave component and is insensitive to calibration.
-We have taken this DN as our reference.
-The difference between these two DN quantities revealed a possible shortwave problem.
-Either the SW/TOT is high by 2.0% or the SW is low by 2.0%.
-From this analysis it cannot be determined which is causing the DN difference.
-Neither can it be determined if the difference is a gain or an offset problem.
+The DN difference was also determined from the ERBS longwave channel which has no shortwave component and is insensitive to calibration.
+We have taken the ERBS DN difference as our reference.
+The difference between these two DN quantities can reveal potential errors in either the SW or SW/TOT channels.
+Results from this analysis showed that the CERES SW/TOT may be high by 0.2% or the SW is low by 0.2%.
+These differences are not statistically significant.

 Another approach to the "three channel intercomparison" showed similar results.
 In general, the regression of TOT on WN is very uncertain for different scene types.
 However, deep convective clouds radiate like a cold blackbody and allow for an accurate regression.
 In other words, we can accurately determine the broadband longwave radiance from the WN channel for deep convective clouds.
 Thus, we can determine two instantaneous daytime broadband longwave radiances.
 The first is from the WN.
 The second is from the TOT and SW.
 Since this is an instantaneous difference, we can develop a scatter plot of longwave difference versus shortwave radiance.
 We would not expect the longwave difference to vary with shortwave.
-But it does, so we conclude there is a shortwave gain problem.
-This study indicates either the SW/TOT is high by 0.8% or the SW gain is low by 0.8%.
+Results from this analysis indicate that either the CERES-TRMM SW/TOT is high by 0.1% or the SW gain is low by 0.1%.
+Again, these small differences are not statistically significant.